 The % SmartWay screen presents the portion of goods that shippers move with SmartWay Partners (expressed as a percentage between 0 and 100).
-Shippers select the basis for calculating the percentage shipped with SmartWay Partners, including the following options:
+Shippers select the basis for calculating the percentage shipped with SmartWay Partners, including the following options for Way 3 and Way 4 participants:

-• Total annual miles (the Tool will automatically populate the % SmartWay screen with any carrier activity data that shippers entered in the freight Activity Data

-- screen).
-Miles correspond to truck-miles for trucks, aircraft-miles for air, barge-miles for barge, and railcar-miles for rail;

-- Total annual ton-miles (the Tool will automatically populate the % SmartWay screen with any carrier activity data that shippers entered on the freight Activity Data screen);
+- Total annual miles (the Tool will automatically populate the % SmartWay screen with any carrier activity data that shippers entered in the freight Activity Data screen).
+Miles correspond to truck-miles for trucks, aircraft-miles for air, bargemiles for barge, and railcar-miles for rail; - Total annual ton-miles (the Tool will automatically populate the % SmartWay screen with any carrier activity data that shippers entered on the freight Activity Data screen);

-- Custom Factors including

-- Percent Spent;

-- o Percent Weight Shipped;

-- Percent Packages Shipped;

-- o Other Custom Metric (as defined by Shipper).